-As well as introducing periods apart from your dog, here are some of the ways a behaviourist might tackle the issue:
+As well as introducing periods apart from your dog, here are some of the other ways a behaviourist might tackle the issue:

 - Create a cosy space, such as a crate or bed that your dog is able to relax and feel safe in.

 - Get other family members involved in caring for your pet.
 If it’s always you who walks and feeds them, they’ll be more closely bonded to you.
 Teach your dog that they can have these things from a variety of people to ease their reliance on you.

 - Calming products such as herbal sprays – or medication in severely anxious dogs – can help relax a dog enough to enable them to learn a different behaviour.

-- Dirty T-shirts or towels with an owner’s scent on can reassure a dog when their owner isn’t there.
-These could be put in the animal’s bed.
+- Worn T-shirts or towels with an owner’s scent on them can reassure some dogs when you’re not home.
+Try placing one in your dog’s bed.

 - Ignore attention-seeking behaviour from your dog and try to teach them that attention is not always given when they request it.

 - Try to prevent your dog from learning shadowing behaviours.
-Although for many dogs this is a natural behaviour, intense shadowing may indicate underlying anxiety so try to prevent your dog following your every move, either by having another person holding or entertaining the dog, using the wait command or closing a door behind you.
+Although for many dogs this is a natural behaviour, intense shadowing may indicate underlying anxiety, so try to stop your dog from following your every move, either by having another person holding or entertaining them, using the wait command or closing a door behind you.
 Start with suitably short periods and build this up.

 - Leaving or returning to the house should be done in a calm manner so as not to increase your dog’s anxiety.
 When returning home, be sure to stay calm and ignore them until they are also calm.
 Once quiet, ask your dog to sit and greet them in a calm way.
 This will help to set your dog’s expectations for when you return home.